novillo-cs/apcsa_old_2024_2025/content/tools.md

 ## Connect to GitHub with SSH

+If you do not have a GitHub account, create one please [GitHub](https://github.com/) (you may use any email to create your GitHub account).

-Follow these steps to create an ssh key, connect to GitHub using SSH, and clone your repository.
+Then, follow these steps to create an ssh key, connect to GitHub using SSH, and clone your repository.

 1. Create your ssh key: Open your terminal and type